Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Holland America Volendam

-So we booked the 2-week cruise and flights to Hong Kong.
-And then decided to add on a 10-day stay in Bali, Indonesia followed by a few more days in Malaysia to round out the trip (I mean, if you don’t visit at least 5 countries per holiday are you really maximizing your time?).
+And then, because we’re in the neighborhood, we add on a 10-day stay in Bali, Indonesia followed by a few more days in Malaysia to round out the trip.
+I mean, if you don’t visit at least 5 countries per holiday are you really maximizing your time?

-When all was said and done, we had a fantastic and wildly-inexpensive 5-week trip planned in just a matter of days.
+When all is said and done, we have a fantastic and wildly-inexpensive 5-week trip planned in just a matter of days.

 A Weekend in Hong Kong

-We arrived in Hong Kong with 3 nights to see the city before sailing away.
-It was the perfect amount of time to rest and recover from the long flight and begin to adjust to the local time zone (a challenge when you’ve traveled to exactly the opposite from your home time zone – day is now night and night is now day).
+It’s the perfect amount of time to rest and recover from the long flight and begin to adjust to the local time zone.
+A challenge when you’ve traveled to exactly the opposite from your home time zone – day is now night and night is now day.

 Hong Kong Symphony of Lights